 - Committed an indictable offence on the property or common property [section 91ZS]

 - Committed, or allowed other to commit, drug offences, such as trafficking, supplying, and cultivating [section 91ZR]

 - Misled the rental provider about their eligibility for public housing [section 91ZU]

-A rental provider can also give a 14-day notice to vacate if the property was their principal place of residence immediately before the lease started, but only if:
+A rental provider can also give a 14-day notice to vacate if the property was their principal place of residence immediately before the rental agreement started, but only if:

-- The lease stated that they intended to move back in at the end of the renter’s first or second fixed-term lease
+- The rental agreement stated that they intended to move back in at the end of the renter’s first or second fixed-term agreement

-- The notice is given before the end of the first, or second, fixed term in the lease [section 91ZW].
+- The notice is given before the end of the first, or second, fixed term in the rental agreement [section 91ZW].
 Documentary evidence is required [section 91ZZO]).

 28-day notice to vacate